Aerial shot of Sighthill campus building

 • Stevenson College Edinburgh - now Edinburgh College, Sighthill Campus

-On 17 April 2012, Edinburgh's Jewel and Esk, Telford, and Stevenson colleges collectively submitted to the Scottish Government a business case for their merger into a single "Edinburgh" college.
+On 17 April 2012, Edinburgh's Jewel and Esk, Telford, and Stevenson colleges collectively submitted a business case to the Scottish Government for their merger into a single "Edinburgh" college.

 Edinburgh College Archive